COVID-19 business information

 - Be returning to full- or part-time work with their regular employer; and

 - Have a probable return-to-work date.
-Workers cannot exceed a total of eight weeks of standby on a claim.
+Workers cannot exceed a total of 8 weeks of standby on a claim.
 But in extraordinary circumstances, ESD can give employers permission to extend standby.

 To learn more about standby, visit the Temporary layoffs, standby and partial unemployment page.

 Is there a specific amount of notice an employer needs to give their standby employee to come to work?

 This is Labor & Industries’ area of expertise.
 Visit their website for more information.